DurgeshSingh1/portfolio/README.md

 Step 1 : Download the code by downloading the zip file or clone the repository.

-Step 2 : Type "npm i" in the terminal and press enter
+Step 2 : Type "npm i" in terminal and press enter

 Step 3 : Type "npm start" in terminal and press enter